 Include if a bond is required.
 Check amount with the Principal.
 Insert at [1] the amount of the bond.
 This is usually 10% of the estimated contract value for small jobs, reducing to 5% for larger jobs.

-List nominated subcontractors and description of work by nominated subcontractors at [1].
-It is unusual to nominate subcontractors and normally this special condition will be deleted.

 Include if period for giving possession of the Site to the Contractor is not 10 Working Days (which is the default period).

 Select options between [1] – [6] for access to neighbouring properties as appropriate.